Avengers Mansion: Fictional history and layout

 This replacement Mansion would survive various assaults until, in the "Avengers Disassembled" storyline, the Scarlet Witch was responsible for its destruction by bringing an undead version of Jack of Hearts that exploded, also killing Scott Lang, the second Ant-Man, and in Avengers Finale (January 2005), Stark decided that with his dwindling assets, he could no longer afford to maintain the building and it was abandoned in its derelict state, left as a memorial to the Avengers who had died.
 Stark, using his considerable political and social influence, had the grounds declared a landmark by the city of New York.
 Since then, the Young Avengers have restored much of the statuary on the grounds of the mansion.
 The Avengers have relocated to Stark Tower, although it is unknown how permanent this move will be, especially in light of the events of Marvel's Civil War storyline, which causes the virtual splitting of the New Avengers down the line between those who were pro-registration and those who were against it.

 Even after its destruction, the mansion remains a hub of superhuman activity.
 The Young Avengers were attacked by, and later defeated, Kang the Conqueror there.
 They later restored the many statues in the mansion's grounds, adopting the mansion as their meeting place.

 During the highest tensions of the Civil War incident, Iron Man and Captain America meet at the ruins in order to talk things out.
 They tour the grounds and even find abandoned framed photographs of old allies.

 Former Avenger Clint Barton has made his way on to the grounds several times since then, most recently following Captain America's death.
 He meets with Tony Stark to discuss the implications of Steve Rogers' assassination.

 After the Skrull invasion, S.H.I.E.L.D.'s replacement agency H.A.M.M.E.R. kept an eye on the mansion in case the Young Avengers, still wanted for refusing to be registered, showed up.
 The young group did anyway, using the building as a central point for many meetings.

-Following the Siege of Asgard and at the start of the Heroic Age, Steve Rogers and Tony Stark sold the mansion to Luke Cage for a dollar allowing him freedom to recruit his own Avengers team and operate from the mansion while the other Avengers team operate from the Infinite Avengers Mansion and Avengers Tower.
+Following the Siege of Asgard and at the start of the Heroic Age, Steve Rogers and Tony Stark sold the mansion to Luke Cage for a dollar allowing him freedom to recruit the New Avengers and operate from the mansion while the other Avengers team operate from the Infinite Avengers Mansion and Avengers Tower.
 After an extended period, and severe damage thanks to Daniel Drumm the New Avengers dissolve, and Cage sells the mansion back to Stark for five dollars.

 After yet another roster reshuffling, the mansion was refitted as the headquarters for the new Avengers Unity Squad which is funded by Janet Van Dyne.
-A computerized A.I. system called J.A.R.V.I.S. is installed to replace Edwin Jarvis (who still lives in Avengers Tower with the main team).
+A computerized artificial intelligence called J.A.R.V.I.S. is installed to replace Edwin Jarvis (who still lives in Avengers Tower with the main team).